grierforensics/officedissector/README.txt

 For more details about OfficeDissector, see the API - `doc/html/rst/api.html` documentation.

-##
+## More Information

-See www.officedissector.com for more information
+See http://www.officedissector.com for more information on the project.